Register now

 There’ll be something for everyone, from researchers and decision-makers to clinicians, community service providers and people with lived experience.

 We’ll start World Alzheimers Month with a political panel as part of the pre-election activities on Tuesday 1 September from 5pm in Wellington and online.
+Please note you need to register for each event separately.

-We’ll add more details and a registration link as they’re confirmed.
+We’ll add more details as they’re confirmed.

-Day one: Advocacy (from 1pm)
+Day one: Making the Action Plan real (from 1pm)

 Kaupapa